juancarlosayeng/mamawmail-system-whitepaper/README.md

   </tr>
 <tr>
 <td width="50%" valign="top" >
-<br><br>“In the initial propagation phase, nodes exhibit a fanout of \(k\), resulting in exponential reachability growth until the maximum fractal depth \(D\) is reached.
+<br>“In the initial propagation phase, nodes exhibit a fanout of \(k\), resulting in exponential reachability growth until the maximum fractal depth \(D\) is reached.
 For illustrative purposes, we select \(k=3\), a value chosen heuristically to approximate network saturation in a 1000-node environment without excessive redundancy.
 <br><br>This parameter is not fixed: in future iterations, the branching factor will be treated as a variable informed by network conditions and adaptive optimization.
 <br><br>In early simulations, IFPP behavior can be modeled within a TCP/IP framework for clarity of illustration, although the protocol itself is transport-agnostic.
 <br><br>Conceptually, equivalent behaviors could be observed in a theoretical UDP system or a Bluetooth mesh of 1000 devices.